 I made a change, and this change only happened recently, I decided to stop worrying all the time about money.
 Yes, we need to be watchful of it and not go crazy and buy unnecessary things, BUT, if you live your life with money being the foundations of everything, then you are not heading in the right direction.
 Learning to spend wisely, is equally important than saving

-Final words: Learning to spend wisely, is equally important than saving.
-I learnt when I needed to treat myself from time to time.
-After working a 7am-7pm job, I deserved treating myself every so often, and once I did, I became so much happier.
+Learning to spend wisely, is equally important than saving.
+I learned when I needed to treat myself from time to time.
+After working a 7 am-7 pm job, I deserved treating myself every so often, and once I did, I became so much happier.

-One of my favourite books is “Why we want you to be rich” by Robert Kiyosaki and Donald Trump, and Trump says this “So many people struggle financially because they think cheap and buy cheap.
-You can get rich by being cheap, but who wants to be a rich cheap person?” – Moral of the story isn’t to become a saver, not a spender but instead to become a saver AND a wise spender.
+One of my favorite books is “Why we want you to be rich” by Robert Kiyosaki and Donald Trump, and Trump says this “So many people struggle financially because they think cheap and buy cheap.
+You can get rich by being cheap, but who wants to be a rich cheap person?” – The moral of the story isn’t to become a saver, not a spender but instead to become a saver AND a wise spender.